Altina Schinasi: March on Washington

-Characters

-While looking at Cartier-Bresson’s photograph of unoccupied chairs, Schinasi was inspired to combine the function of the seat with the form of the sitter.
+While looking at Henri Cartier-Bresson's photograph of unoccupied chairs, Schinasi was inspired to combine the function of the seat with the form of the sitter.
 She called these fantastic chairs and benches "chairacters".
 Schinasi first worked the core in Styrofoam and then sculpted the form in plaster.
-The fiberglass casts that were the final product were made of the sculpted prototype at a studio and factory in California.
-Her chairacters were featured on the cover of The Los Angeles Times Magazine.
+The fibreglass casts that were the final product were made of the sculpted prototype at a studio and factory in California.
+Her chairacters were featured on the cover of the Los Angeles Times Magazine.

 In 1973, Schinasi relocated to Washington D.C. where she would live for seventeen years.
 In 1978, she was interviewed by Pam Peabody at WPFW-Washington, D.C. about her 1978 exhibit at the Touchstone Gallery, as well as her life, work, and experience at Synanon.
 While at work on the chairacters, Schinasi's studio assistant left and she hired Celestino Miranda, who had recently arrived in United States, after seeking asylum from Cuba.
-When Schinasi traveled to Santa Fe for the summer, Miranda accompanied her there.
+When Schinasi travelled to Santa Fe for the summer, Miranda accompanied her there.
 A gifted artist in his own right, Celestino would prove a great collaborator and an inspiration.
 They returned to Washington at the summer's end.
 The pair married in 1981.

 Later years

-Schinasi continued to paint and sculpt, establishing herself in Santa Fe, New Mexico where with her fourth husband, painter Celestino Miranda, she lived the final years of her life.
-A documentary about her life, entitled Altina, was released in 2014.
+Schinasi continued to paint and sculpt, establishing herself in Santa Fe, New Mexico, where she lived with her fourth husband, painter Celestino Miranda, in her final years.
+In 2014, her granddaughter, Victoria Sanders, produced a well-received documentary about her life entitled Altina.

+Legacy

+The association of harlequin eyeglasses with female eyewear became and remains so strong that cartoonist Gary Larson has routinely used them to identify human and animal characters as adult females rather than males or juveniles.